-Engineer means the City's designated Director of Public Works, or their designee, as set forth by resolution or other City Council action, to perform the engineering functions for the City as set forth in this Chapter.
+Engineer means the City's designated Director of Public Works or his/hertheir designated representative as set forth by resolution or other City Council action, to perform the engineering functions for the City as set forth in this Chapter.

 Engineering Division means the City's designated Engineering Division as set forth by resolution or other City Council action to perform the engineering functions for the City as set forth in this Chapter.